Applications / Storm and Flood Restoration Tips

 2. Create a list of emergency phone numbers and contacts.
 This can range from family members to first responders, local shelters and hospitals.
 Having a list ready will help in the event of an emergency.

 3. Compile your first aid kit and other emergency supplies.
-This includes gas, a few days worth of water and dry food, blankets, charging your cell phone, gathering important documents, flashlights and extra batteries, and extra clothes/toiletries.
+This includes gas, a few days’ worth of water and dry food, blankets, and portable batteries for charging your cell phone.
+Make sure to also gather important documents, flashlights and extra batteries, and extra clothes/toiletries.

 4. Board up windows and doors to protect against high winds and flying objects.
-A great way to protect your house is by nailing boards outside your windows.
-Obviously, only do this if you have adequate time to prepare.
+Protect your house by nailing boards outside your windows and entryways.
+Move cars into garages if possible and bring outdoor furniture inside to avoid flying objects.
+Only do this if you have adequate time to prepare.

 5. Check the news for weather updates.
-Stay on top of the latest news to know when the storm is predicted to hit/emergency information.
+Stay on top of the latest news to know when the storm is predicted to hit as well as evacuation orders and other emergency information.
 This will be vital to your evacuation plan.

 If your site is safe enough to enter, walk around and take pictures and notes of all the damage.
 Be sure to contact your insurance company to help you with this process.
-Be sure to avoid areas with standing water as this can pose a threat to your safety.
+Avoid areas with standing water as this can pose a threat to your safety.

-Depending on the information you learn from your contractor/insurance agent/water damage restoration company, it may be wise (or even vital) to find a temporary home, while flood damage repairs are in process.
-You and your family’s health and well-being comes first.
+Depending on the information you learn from your contractor, insurance agent, and/or water damage restoration company, it may be wise (or even vital) to find a temporary home, while flood damage repairs are in process.
+You and your family’s health and well-being come first.
+Make sure to check with your insurance company – your policy may cover some or all of the cost to temporarily house you in a safe and dry location.

 If at any point you do need to enter your home during this time, be sure to wear the proper safety protection to ensure your health isn’t at risk.
 This includes protective wear (like Tyvek suits), masks, and shoe protection.

-We hope you find these restoration and safety tips helpful in preparing for a large storm and getting back on your feet.
+At Trimaco, we understand how devastating severe storms and hurricanes can be.
+We hope you find these restoration and safety tips helpful in preparing for a large storm and how to deal with the potential aftermath.
 Be sure to explore Trimaco’s products specific to disaster and flood restoration.
-Please feel free to leave other helpful prep/cleanup suggestions below.

 Get Social